udayakumar-s/ej2-angular-docs/ej2-angular/smithchart/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Smithchart component
+# Getting started with Angular Smithchart component

 This section explains you the steps required to create a Smith Chart and demonstrate the basic usage of the Smith Chart control.